elephantscale/es-training-new/kafka/slides/Kafka-Intro.md

   - big data systems like Hadoop
   - data integration or ETL tools
 * But not like them
-  - NOT ActiveMQ, RabbitMQ, IBM’s MQSeries
+  - NOT ActiveMQ, RabbitMQ, IBM's MQSeries
     - runs on a cluster and can scale to 1000s of nodes
     - replaces hand-wires message brokers
   - NOT a regular storage system